AlphaAssay $ test my signal

 The same T×N matrix assay_pbo grades, answered variant by variant: could this family's evidence kill it at family-wise error rate α, and in which stepdown round — Romano-Wolf stepwise multiple testing with a circular block bootstrap that respects serial dependence.
 The output is an error-budget disclosure, never a ranking: fail means nothing survives (NO_SURVIVORS_AT_FWER), conditional means survivors are disclosed — explicitly not a pass — and thin data blocks with a named reason.
 No sorting, no seal, no recommendation.

-Which tools build a record that cannot be backfilled?
+Which tools build a pre-registered record?

 assay_register — seal the call before the data exists